AkramDhiabi/workmotion-assignment/README.md

 4. Select **Security Credentials**
 5. Select **Access Key ID** and **Secret access key**
 6. Configure AWS CLI, run `aws configure` using above parameters.

+#### Create AWS resources on from AWS console - region eu-central-1
+1. an S3 bucket to host terraform state named `fs-wm-app-state`
+2. A DynamoDB table to handle state locking named `fs-wm-state` and should have primary key `LOCK_ID`

 #### Install Docker
 You will need to install [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/) to get the app running locally in your machine.